Table of contents

-The Jewish Quarter (Josefov) was considered as the largest Jewish ghetto in Europe.
+The Jewish Quarter (Josefov) at the Prague Old Town was considered as the largest Jewish ghetto in Europe.
 It was listed as a UNESCO World Heritage Site in 1992 and stands as a testament to the interactions between the Jewish and Christian communities who lived under political constraint.
 It provides important insights and is a reminder of the tragic history that befell the Czech Jewish community.

 Charles Bridge (Karlův most) is one of Prague’s most frequented landmarks.
 It was named after King Charles IV, who ordered its construction to replace Judith’s Bridge, which collapsed in 1342 due to a flood.
 If you climb one of the two bridge towers, you’ll be rewarded with a scenic view of the city.

 Chrám Matky Boží před Týnem is a Gothic church located at the Prague Old Town built around the 14th to 16th centuries and was used as the city’s main church during the Hussite era.
 As a result of several reworkings, it now combines Gothic, Renaissance, and early Baroque elements.